Beauty, history, culture. The Italian language has them all.

 At present, Italian is spoken by around 60 million people in Italy, with a total worldwide of 67 million speakers in over 30 countries around the globe, and it is an official national language in Italy, Switzerland, Vatican City, San Marino, and the Sovereign Military Order of Malta – not to be confused with Malta the country, where it enjoyed official status for centuries (until 1934) but no longer does.

-It’s also an official language of the European Union.
+It’s also the official language of the European Union.
 Moreover, it is recognized as a minority language in three other countries: Slovenia, Croatia, and Brazil.

 Even if the Italian vocabulary is mainly derived from Latin, you will find numerous borrowings from Greek, French, English, and German.